-Offering students a minor in Wilderness Studies in just over a semester, this unique interdisciplinary, campus-and field-based program begins each fall semester.
+Offering students a minor in Wilderness Studies in just one semester, this unique interdisciplinary, campus-and field-based program begins each fall semester.
 Early admission deadline is February 15 of each year.
-2016 admission is currently on a rolling basis .
 Fill out an application today!

 Since 2005, the Wilderness Institute has worked closely with agency and community partners to address this short-fall by recruiting citizens to help trained field staff assess on-the-ground conditions, perform basic stewardship activities, and monitor wilderness character.

 The lecture series serves as a forum for the exploration of current wilderness issues.
 Each year, the series brings scholars and leaders from across the country to the University of Montana to focus on a particular theme.